sharetribe/flex-docs/src/docs/ftw-configuration/configuration-in-ftw-x/index.md

 The `marketplaceName` setting specifies the name of your marketplace.
-This name is used in various places throughout the site, such as in microcopy and in meta tags for SEO and social media sharing.
+This name is used in various places throughout the site, such as in marketplace texts and in meta tags for SEO and social media sharing.

 ### Currency and pricing